Mon - Fri 8.00am - 4.00pm

 As an essential service, we continue to be guided by the Aged Care Quality Commission and follow the Department of Health (at a Federal and State level) as well as the World Health Organisation.

-Read what we are doing to further protect our customers and the community and how we meet the Aged Care Quality and Safety Standards (ACQS).
+Read what we are doing to further protect our customers. employees, volunteers and the community, including with the changes to the WA border and how we meet the Aged Care Quality and Safety Standards (ACQS).

 Additional measures Southcare has put in place are as follows: